|

 4. Support and Guidance

-Fatherhood and isolation are a real problem especially when dads are entangled in the daily routines.
-This is where sources like the private Facebook group Stay-at-home Dads Club shine.
-We come together and let it all hand out, we understand because we all have that commonality.
+This is where sources like the private Facebook group Fatherhood Uncut shine.
+We come together and let it all hang out, we understand because we all have that commonality.

 Building Stronger Connections